Your Name Is the New Brand: Why South African Executives Can’t Stay Anonymous Anymore

 (Angela de Longchamps, founder and CEO of Inspired Leadership and Lexi Hall, the American professional basketball player, are prime examples of clarity in leadership positioning.)

+Publish your perspective.
 Share a monthly insight on LinkedIn or Medium.
 Replace project updates with leadership lessons learned.

+Leverage content ecosystems to amplify reach and engagement.
 Turn one insight into a LinkedIn post, short video, and quote card.
 Repurpose, don’t reinvent.

-- Engage intentionally.
 Comment on conversations about AI adoption, finance transformation, or digital culture.

-Strategic engagement builds brand recall faster than one-off posts. - Be authentic, not automated.
+Strategic engagement builds brand recall faster than one-off posts.

 People don’t trust perfection; they trust consistency.
 Show how you think, not just what you’ve achieved.